hanabi/hanabi.github.io/Reference.md

       * Beyond that, Cathy knows nothing about the card, besides that it is a 3 (since it has a number 3 clue on it).
       * Even though red 1 and red 3 are the same suit, Bob is not promised a red 2, because if he does nothing, Cathy will not go on to misplay the red 3.
 * The priority of *3 Bluffs* can be confusing.
 If you don't want to memorize the four examples above, you can simply ask the following questions:
   1) Does the clue "match" the blind-play?
 If it matches, then it is a *Finesse*.
 If it doesn't match, then it is a *Bluff*.
-Red matches red, but red does NOT match blue.
-2 matches 3, but 1 does NOT match 3.
+Red matches red, but red does **not** match blue.
+2 matches 3, but 1 does **not** match 3.
   2) Will the player who received the clue go on to misplay if nothing else is blind-played?
 If yes, then it is a *Finesse*.
 If no, then it is a *Bluff*.

 ### Discard Elimination & The Elimination Blind-Play

 * Normally, your teammates would never let you discard anything important.
-So when you discard some playable card (or a needed 2) AND that card is not in anyone else's hand, you might think that the team make a mistake.
+So when you discard some playable card (or a needed 2) **and** that card is not in anyone else's hand, you might think that the team make a mistake.
 * From *High Value Principle*, you should never assume your teammates are making a mistake.
 One excellent reason that they would let you discard an important card is that you have the other copy in your hand.
 (In order to satisfy *Good Touch Principle*, they had to wait for you to discard it so that they would not duplicate the card.)
 * Thus, when you get a follow-up clue, you will know exactly what card it is.
 * For example, in a 4-player game: